Post updated Feb 2018

 The role is a one of a servant leader, they keep pace with the introduction of relevant agile / lean tools and techniques, and remove obstacles and blockers that might get in the way of delivery.
 They work closely with the product manager (sometimes known as product owner), but while the product manager is concerned with the vision the delivery manager is concerned with making it happen.
 The perfect visionary and doer pairing.
 It’s worth noting that it is important that these two roles are not performed by the same person.

 Delivery manager is sometimes used interchangeably with “scrum master” and “agile project manager” although it it not the same set of skills and responsibilities, which is why I felt I needed to write this post.

 I was the head of role for delivery managers at Government Digital Service (GDS) and since becoming an Agile consultant, I have helped other government departments and organisations hire and develop delivery managers.
 The description on the GDS service design manual is a good place to start and over the last few years, I have refined my thinking and the way I describe the role to others.

 Aspects of the delivery manager role

-Broadly the delivery manager role breaks down into three main areas, these are; Agile / lean practices, team dynamics and delivery support.
+Broadly the delivery manager role breaks down into three main areas, these are; Agile & lean practices; Team health & happiness, and delivery support.
 All these aspects are important and some are easier to learn than others.